 Tame your tanks, know your levels

-If automation for you conjures up images of complexity along the lines of The Matrix or something, I have some good news.
+If automation for you conjures up images of complexity along the lines of The Matrix or other elaborate theory, I have some good news.
 It doesn’t have to be that complicated.

-As an example for me personally, I love looking at all the ways well-site automation can improve the bottom line and generally make life simpler.
-Or the way something simple like automating tank levels with alarms can actually save lives - all the possibilities are very exciting!
+As an example, I love looking at all the ways the actual data from creating automation can improve the bottom line and generally make life simpler.
+Or the way something simple like automating tank levels with alarms can actually save lives - the possibilities are endlessly beneficial, but not nearly as complex as you may think (or have to worry about anyway).

-Even as an Engineer, I like things to be simple and easy sometimes.
+I work with loads of Engineers, who specialize in things like automation, and development, but personally, I like to figure things out and be able to explain them easily to anyone, and be simple and easy to understand.
 In fact, one of the beauties of our automation systems is that it can be as simple and direct as you want, or as far-reaching and comprehensive as you need.

-For simplicity, let’s look at tank monitoring.
+For simplicity, let’s look at DeltaV SaaS SCADA with Tank Protect, that delivers several types of tank monitoring.
 Maybe right now your hard-earned oil production flows into a tank battery, where it waits for a truck to pump it out on its way to a pipeline or a refinery.
 Easy enough.

 CONSULT AN EXPERT >

-But if you’re relying on eyeballs to make sure it’s working right, you have some risks, which you’re no doubt aware of.
+If you’re relying on eyeballs to make sure it’s working right, you have some significant risks.

 All this, when a basic tank level monitor would’ve let you prevent everything.